SammWiseGamgee/SammWiseGamgee/README.md

-Hi, I'm Sam Wise (Unfortunately its my alias).
+Hi, I'm Sam Wise (Unfortunately its only my alias).
 Some of my interests are in travelling, cyber security, software developing, and video games.
 I'm currently learning a bunch of programming languages.
 Added Java and SQL into my set of knowledge.
 I'm looking to collaborate on creating new programs.
 I have a few projects I will be uploading here as I build them.